Resident and Fellow Membership

 Did you know that residents and fellows pay NO NJPMS membership dues, and post-resident members pay REDUCED dues for your first 4 years they are in practice!

-Postgraduate Member categories are broken out into sub-categories: Resident/Fellow, No Residency, Postgraduate, and Non-Practicing Resident:
+Postgraduate Member categories are broken out into sub-categories: Resident/Fellow, Postgraduate, and Non-Practicing Resident: